Eschatologue/CM_wiki/docs/class/paladin/blade.md

 ***Limited Targeting.*** Duelists can only target each other with attacks, spells, and other features during this Sacred Duel.

-***Improved Critical.*** The number that Duelists needs to roll for a Critical Hit is reduced by 1.
+***Improved Critical.*** The number that Duelists needs to roll for a Critical Hit against other Duelist is reduced by 1.
 This effect can stack.

 ### Level 3: Combat Superiority